NordVPN Review 2023

 How Safe Is NordVPN?

 It’s extremely safe.
-In nine years of operation, NordVPN has suffered only one major security breach, when a data center in Finland was hacked in 2018.
+In over 10 years of operation, NordVPN has suffered only one major security breach, when a data center in Finland was hacked in 2018.
 The VPN confirmed that hackers had exploited a flaw in the data center’s internal systems, not a hole in the VPN’s security.
 To be safe, they broke off relations with the data center.

 How Has NordVPN Changed Over Time?